RomicaSimon/Test-Cases/README.md

 4. User clicks on "Inregistrare" button

 **Expected results:**
-User should be able to register successfully using valid data
+User should be able to register successfully using valid data.

 **Test Data:**
 * Nume: Stefan